meetnow/snowflakex/README.md

 ## Usage

-The library only offers one simple call:
+The library only offers two simple calls:

 ```elixir
 Snowflakex.new()